Foadsf/NXOpen_Python_tutorials/README.md

-The message box window is good for alerting the using of specific issues, however the texts are not searchable or selectable.
+The message box window is good for alerting users of specific issues.
+However, the texts are not searchable or selectable.
 Alternatively, we could use:

 ```Python